Tom Rhys Harries: Early life

+Personal life

+Rhys Harries is in a relationship with Grammy winning song writer Amy Allen.

 Career

 For his work in the theatre, Rhys Harries was named one of Screen International Stars of Tomorrow in 2012.
 In the theatre, Rhys Harries made his West End stage debut in 2014 in Jez Butterworth's Mojo alongside Colin Morgan, Rupert Grint, and Ben Whishaw at the Harold Pinter Theatre.

+Rhys Harries has also acted in recurring roles in the television series Jekyll and Hyde (2015), Unforgotten (2018), and Britannia (2019).

 Rhys Harries starred in the Guy Ritchie action comedy The Gentlemen, alongside Colin Farrell, Hugh Grant, and Matthew McConaughey.
 In 2020, Rhys Harries starred as Manchester DJ Axel Collins in the Netflix series White Lines, set on the island of Ibiza in the 1990s.
 The series' storyline revolved around his character Axel's death.

-In 2022, Rhys Harries appeared as Walker in the Chris Long directed Apple TV+ series Suspicion, alongside co-stars Uma Thurman and Kunal Nayyar.
-In 2023, he appeared in Sisi & I as Captain Smythe, and in Kandahar as Oliver Altman.
+In 2022, Rhys Harries appeared as Eddie Walker in the Chris Long directed Apple TV+ series Suspicion, alongside co-stars Uma Thurman and Kunal Nayyar.
+In 2023, he appeared in Sisi & I as Captain Smythe and in Kandahar as Oliver Altman.

 In 2024, he starred in Loris Lai's feature directorial debut How Kids Roll.
 In the same year, he starred in the fifth episode of the fourteenth series of Doctor Who "Dot and Bubble", as Ricky September, a friend of another character, Lindy, and a resident of Finetime.

-In June 2025, Harries was cast as Matt Hagen / Clayface in the DC Universe film Clayface (2026).
+In June 2025, Rhys Harries was cast as Matt Hagen / Clayface in the DC Universe film Clayface (2026).